akando42/next-map/public/content/posts/02-21/index.md

 ![The Republics of Europe](https://storage.googleapis.com/spykman-world/The_Republics_of_United_Kings.png)

-European continent was transformed from a fragmented highland region into an all knowing Federation whose polices stole the top secrets from the East and engineers created the cutting technology in secret on the Island of United Kingdom.
+European continent was transformed from a fragmented highland region into an all knowing Federation whose polices stole the top secrets from the East and engineers created the cutting edge technology in secret on the Island of United Kingdom.

 ![Marco Polo Military Police Spy](https://storage.googleapis.com/spykman-world/marco-polo-military-police-spy.png)